floreidev/vault/School/The Vault (TM)/School/Sociology/Summary Notes/Education.md

 ### Material Deprevation
 > Leonard Feinstein (2003) - Test scores at 22 months could predict educational attainment at 26 years.
 High attaining poor children were overtaken by low attaining rich children.

+### Cultural Deprevation
+Working class culture is *inferior* and are deprived of culture that middle-class students will get.

+> [!tip]- Sugarman 1970
+> Argues that working-class subculture has four key features that act as a barrier to educational achievement
+> - Fatalism
+> - Collectivism
+> - Immediate Gratification
+> - Present-Time Orientation

+> [!tip]- Engelmann
+> The language spoken by low-income black American families as inadequate for educational success

+ - Working class parents may show a lack of interest in their children's education
+ - Lower class parents are less able to help their children with homework
+ - Lower class children are more likely to have a 'restricted speech code' (Basil Bernstein)
+ - Working class children are more concerned with immediate gratification (Barry Sugarman)
+ - The underclass has a higher percentage of single parent families.
+(Melanie Philips)

+### Cultural Differences
+Schools are middle-class and do not understand the cultural differences between themselves and the working class.

+> [!tip]- Cultural Capital
+> Workging-class culture is not valued and the middle class have access to knowledge of social systems and structures that give them advantages.

+*Most sociologists argue that there are cultural differneces, the arguement comes in when asking the impact and nature of these differences*

+#### Functionalists
+The working class are failign due to their lack of interest in the education system, the working class children are culturally *deprived* in life.
+This view is not sympathetic.

+> [!tip]- Norms and Values
+> The culture of the working class has inferior norms and values.
+> They have a fatalistic view of life, which keeps them in poverty (Oscar Lewis, Mexico, 40s/50s)
+> In 2011, Children's Minister Srah Teather announced free parenting classes in areas of high to medium levels of deprivation.
+Among other things, parents would be taught to provide stimulating learning environments, to eat meals as a family and to insist on proper bedtimes and consisten discipline.

+> [!tip]- Labov
+> Language does not limit thought, in spite of Bernstein.

+#### Marxists
+The cultural issue is there, however it is all about which social class' culture is valued and which is given power in education.
+The working class culture is not deprived, but just different and not valued in schools.